 The general rule is that you need to have saved 25 times your annual living expenses to retire.
 That number has worked out historically but is going to vary based on your individual circumstances.
 Nevertheless, it’s a good guide to start from.

 So how much do you need to be saving each year in order to stop working someday?
-You can use this calculator to get an estimate of how soon you will be financially independent, or the table below shows the years it will take to reach financial independence by savings rate (annual savings / pre-tax income) and annual investment return if you’re starting from scratch.
+The table below shows the years it will take to reach financial independence by savings rate (annual savings / pre-tax income) and annual investment return if you’re starting from scratch.

 Years to Financial Independence